top of page

 FOMO

-Imagine everyone in the lounge room playing and having fun, maybe even playing chasey.
-All of a sudden you grab them and say “it’s sleep time” and whisk them away.
-They now understand that the fun is still continuing, they are just not around anymore to be involved because they need to sleep.
+For example, imagine everyone in the lounge room playing and having fun, maybe even playing chasey.
+All of a sudden, you grab them and say, “It’s sleep time” and whisk them away.
+They now understand that the fun is still continuing, but they are just not around anymore to be involved because they need to sleep.
 So we can now imagine how they can start resenting sleep.

 It’s a good idea to introduce a wind-down time, where playtime stops, lights dim, and all the fun stuff comes to a halt until they go to sleep.
 Nap and bedtime routines are very important contributors when it comes to sleep.